 merged its geostrategy with a humanitarian ethics.
 In 1991, after the Gulf War, the US invaded

 Iraq in the name of humanitarian concern.
-The following year, to the applause of numerous
+The following year, to the

-the world through the deregulation of markets and frontiers and its conceited attempts to
+deregulation of markets and frontiers and its conceited attempts to

 universalise liberaldemocracy and human rights.
 And it will also pose an existential threat to

 liberal humanitarian institutions, which have depended on the financial and political capital of